forcedotcom/RecordViewer/README.md

 1. To authenticate Record Viewer with a Salesforce org, in the org, [configure a connected app](https://help.salesforce.com/articleView?id=connected_app_overview.htm).
     * For the Callback URL, enter `https://localhost:8443/oauth-redirect`.
 If you deploy the app to Heroku, Heroku will provide a different callback URL.
 Create a new Connected App using the Heroku callback URL.
     * Make a note of the OAuth consumer key to enter on the home page of the Record Viewer app.
+1. To allow the app to make cross-domain requests to Salesforce, in the org, choose Setup > CORS.
+   1. Click New.
+   1. For Origin URL Pattern, enter `https://localhost:8443`.
+If you're deploying to heroku, enter `https://*.herokuapp.com` or `https://some-domain.herokuapp.com`.
 1. Clone the RecordViewer repository.
 1. Set up [Docker](https://www.docker.com/).
 1. Create the SSL cert and key in the `nginx` folder.
 See [Set Up SSL](#set-up-ssl).